-The aim of this concise overview is not to provide a comprehensive assessment on the status of biodiversity and nature protection in the Baltic Sea but it is a first attempt to outline an indicator-based biodiversity assessment
+The aim of this concise overview is not to provide a comprehensive assessment on the status of biodiversity and nature protection in the Baltic Sea but to serve as background information for the 2007 Krakow HELCOM Ministerial Meeting.
+The overview outlines an indicator-based biodiversity assessment in order to

-- to show how ecological objectives could be used as basic assessment tools when assessing the favourable status of land and seascapes, communities and species, and - to stimulate discussion on the development of targets and indicators in the HELCOM Baltic Sea Action Plan (BSAP).
+- to show how ecological objectives could be used as basic assessment tools when assessing the favourable status of marine landscapes, communities and species, and - to highlight targets and indicators in the HELCOM Baltic Sea Action Plan.